 But perhaps the most benefit to her was engaging with her neighbors as they awaited the invitation to meet their 'Fixer' and then spending time with a volunteer who invariably taught her something about the item she'd brought to be evaluated.
 Whether it was how to pry apart a vacuum cleaner or how to rewire a lamp, it inspired her to look at broken stuff around home with a new perspective.
 She loved just visiting the Palo Alto Repair Café because the vibe was so electric.
 This short video of a 2016 event gives you a sense of the energy and fun at their events.

 A small group of Central Coast residents, concerned about the unsustainable amount of waste being generated, decided to try to counter the habit of tossing stuff away instead of repairing and reusing it.
 Five Cities Repair Café was born.
 Mentored by the Palo Alto Repair Café founder, Peter Skinner, organizational support was provided by the Repair Café Foundation.

-It only took a few months to gather 42 pioneers who repaired small appliances, lamps, cameras, computers, tablets, jewelry, clothing, bikes, toys, and our tool sharpening station was busy non-stop.
-The support team provided organization, hospitality, refreshments, and outreach.
+It only took a few months to gather our volunteer fixers who repaired small appliances, lamps, cameras, computers, tablets, jewelry, clothing, bikes, toys, and sharpen tools.
+Our logistics and support team provide organization, hospitality, refreshments, and outreach.